Integrating health, safety and wellbeing

 - Assessing for an integrated approach

-Integrated approaches to work health combine occupational safety and injury prevention with health and wellbeing initiatives to enhance worker health and prevent work-related injuries and illness.
+Integrated approaches to work health combine occupational safety and injury prevention with health and wellbeing to enhance worker health and prevent work-related injuries and illness.

-The Principles of Good Work Design highlights that focusing on good work design and integrating and improving worker health and wellbeing into that design can lead to improved business success through higher worker productivity.
+The Principles of Good Work Design highlights that focusing on good work design and integrating and improving work health and wellbeing into that design can lead to improved business success through higher worker productivity.

 Work and health interactions

-Work and health interact in a broader socio-economic context.
 Good work prevents ill health and good health allows workers to be more productive.

-Good work for health
+Good work design for health

-Good work prevents poor health from work related musculoskeletal disorders, mental health disorders, dust, asbestos, chemical related disease (such as asthma and contact dermatitis), infectious and zoonotic disease, noise induced hearing loss, skin cancer and other occupational cancers.
+Good work design prevents poor health from work related musculoskeletal disorders, mental health disorders, dust, asbestos, chemical related disease (such as asthma and contact dermatitis), infectious and zoonotic disease, noise induced hearing loss, skin cancer and other occupational cancers.

 Good health for work